 I changed the WB in raw post-processing to give me the most pleasant tones.

 When the videographer’s light came into play, I changed my settings again:

 1/100 @ f1.4 @ 3200 ISO // no flash

 I had to pull down the exposure by 0.6 stops in raw post-production.

 So here are three different ways to use light to photograph an impromptu portrait – in this case, of a portrait of a band member playing at a wedding.

 Personally, I like on-camera bounce flash here for allowing me control over my camera settings – i.e., less risk of camera shake, and I have more say in what the aperture and ISO should be.
 And the image looks quite natural – there’s no indication that on-camera flash was used.
 But in a way, there’s no wrong or right – as long as it looks good.
 And as long as you are able to consistently deliver the goods.
 Make it work!

-- throw away the tupperware on your flash
+- Throw away the plastic diffuser cup on your flash

 - How to get ‘short lighting’ with bounce flash